Lawrence R. Hafstad: Biography

 Hafstad was born in Minneapolis, Minnesota.
 He was the son of two Norwegian immigrants.
 He attended the University of Minnesota, graduating in electrical engineering in 1926.
 He had begun working with the Carnegie Institution for Science from 1928.
 In 1931, he earned the American Association for the Advancement of Science Prize for his research with Merle A. Tuve and Odd Dahl.

 He was awarded his Ph.D. in physics at Johns Hopkins University in 1933.
 Between 1935 and 1939, he was a frequent participant at the Washington Conferences on Theoretical Physics sponsored by George Washington University and Carnegie Institute of Washington.

 Between 1946 and 1954, he was a professor of physics at Johns Hopkins University.
-From 1947-1949, he was director of the Johns Hopkins University Applied Physics Laboratory.
+From 1947-1949, he was director of the Johns Hopkins Applied Physics Laboratory.
 During that same period, he was executive secretary of the research and development board at the Department of Defense.
 From 1949 to 1955, he served as director of reactor development with the United States Atomic Energy Commission.
 In 1955, he became a vice president at the General Motors Corporation and was chief of its research laboratories.
 In 1968, Hafstad was elected to the National Academy of Engineering.

 Hafstad died on October 12, 1993, at his home in the Oldwick section of Tewksbury Township, New Jersey.